-

 İmam bayıldı

 emointhekitchen Oh my goodness, have you ever heard of “İmam Bayıldı”?And the best part?
 It’s super easy to make! İmam bayıldı (“the imam fainted”) is a dish in Ottoman cuisine consisting of whole aubergines stuffed with onions, garlic and tomatoes and stewed in olive oil.
-Aubergines were introduced into Turkish cuisine during the Seljuk period by the Arabs and within a few years became one of the most beloved vegetables of Ottoman cuisine.
+Aubergines were introduced into Turkish cuisine during the Seljuk period by the Arabs and became one of the most beloved vegetables of Ottoman cuisine within a few years.
 The first recipe for the olive oil-based dish was published in “Melceü’t Tabbahin” by Mehmet Kamil in 1844.
-It is no surprise that the meatless dish became popular throughout the region and even reached Greece.
-The name…
+Unsurprisingly, the meatless dish became popular throughout the region and even reached Greece.
+The name is said to come…

 Bean curry with aubergine